Priyanka-sharma181/Chatbot-Development-Guide/docs/source/api_reference.rst

 Merchant
 ------------------------
 Use this API to sign up, login, retrieve, and generate API keys for managing your merchant account on Swiftchat's merchant platform.

-1. Create account using ``https://v1-api.swiftchat.ai/api/merchants`` API.
-To use this API you need to provide, Name, Email, and Password in the body.
+1. Create account using Post ``https://v1-api.swiftchat.ai/api/merchants`` API.
+Provide the required information including Name, Email, and Password in the request body.

 .. code-block:: json